Elementary school (grades K-5) · Cortez, CO

 What is the racial and ethnic makeup of Mesa Elementary School?

-The largest demographic group at Mesa Elementary School is American Indian / Alaska Native at 37.3%.
-The school serves a diverse student body in CORTEZ, CO.
+The largest demographic group at Mesa Elementary School is American Indian / Alaska Native at 37.3% of enrollment, in Cortez, CO.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.5/100.

 What is the Resource Investment Index for Mesa Elementary School?

-Mesa Elementary School has a Resource Investment Index of 30/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mesa Elementary School has a Resource Investment Index of 32/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page